Standard library

 ## Returns the period corresponding to the days that are both in `p1` and `p2`.

-declaration intersection content optional of Period depends on
+content optional of Period

 p1 content Period,